aszepieniec/stark-anatomy/tutorial/fri.md

         return a_indices + b_indices
 ```

-In the above snippet, the sampling of indices is hidden away behind the `sample_indices` method.
+In the above snippet, the sampling of indices is hidden away behind the argument `c_indices`.
+The wrapper function `prove` samples invokes the function `sample_indices` to sample the set of master indices.
 This method takes a seed, a list size, and a desired number, and generates that number of uniformly pseudorandom indices in the given interval.
 The actual logic is tricky.
 It involves repeatedly sampling a single index by calling `blake2b` on the seed appended with an increasing counter.
-If the desired number of indices is smaller than or equal to half the list size, then sampled indices to into a new list unless they are in it already.
-If the desired number of indices is greater than half the list size, then there is a list that records the available indices.
-The sampled index is removed from this list if it is in there, and otherwise it is ignored.
+The function keeps track of indices that are fully folded, *i.e.*, indicate locations in the last codeword.
+Sampled indices that generate a collision through folding are rejected.

 ```python
     def sample_index( byte_array, size ):